 Blueberries can significantly reduce inflammation if consumed on a daily basis.

-Flavonoids, polyphenol, resveratrol, and vitamin C, which are all well-known for reducing inflammation.
+Flavonoids, polyphenol, resveratrol, and vitamin C, are all well-known for reducing inflammation.

 Antioxidants in blueberries can easily block inflammation of different parts of the body.

 Ginger is used in a variety of organic medicines because of its anti-disease, anti-bacterial and anti-inflammatory properties.

-The spice can be added to your food as a spice, you can drink ginger juice, or you can blend it with honey for a health shot.
+The spice can be added to your food as a spice, you can drink ginger juice, or you can blend it with honey for a healthy shot.

 The most pleasant way to consume ginger, however, is a daily cup of hot ginger tea.

 Dark chocolate is loaded with B vitamins that are required for making serotonin, which has an effect on mood and well-being.

 The high concentration of flavonoids found in dark chocolate works as antioxidants to neutralize free radicals that cause cell damage – an important factor when it comes to aging.

 One of the healthiest types of chocolate is dark chocolate.
 For a powerful anti-inflammatory effect, mix it with oats or fresh fruit during the holiday season.

 Turmeric is also widely used in organic and all-natural medicines.

 You can add to food as a spice or stir in a pinch to your almond milk or smoothie.

 Turmeric helps slow the production of the two most inflammatory enzymes, 5-LOX and COX-2.

 There are a variety of foods you can add to your diet to help reduce or avoid inflammation.

 These are some of the easiest and most accessible.
 However, if you have a severe case of chronic inflammation, it is best to consult your physician or if you want to learn how to follow an anti-inflammatory way of eating, contact a nutrition professional before making any serious dietary changes.

 It’s exciting to spend time with family and friends during the holidays but is also associated with a slew of health problems.